 In late 2006, work at BCLF I commenced to provide a direct sewer discharge for the site.
 Construction was completed in 2007; however, a property line disagreement delayed the use of the new pipeline.
 In 2008, this issue was resolved and pumping of leachate directly to the City Utilities Royal View lift station began in December.
 In 2008, litter fencing was expanded along the south side of Cell 2 C helping us to control nuisance litter onsite.
 In 2012, BCLF I received soil cap re-grading to minimize rainwater ponding.
 The solar ignited flare stations were also upgraded in 2012 including the installation of HDPE manifold piping to reduce maintenance.
 In 2016, BCLF II relined the leachate basin to current standards with a double liner system.
 A new pump system at BCLF II leachate basin was added in 2017.
 Upgrades to BCLF I leachate pump system were made in 2018.
-No updates planned for 2019.
+The Landfill Recycling opportunity was updated to a compactor through an IDEM grant in 2021.
+The Landfill still accepts plastic, metals, and glass at the site now via a Recycling Compactor.
+No updates planned for 2022.